linkmodo/WebSLM/README.md

 ## Credits
 - WebLLM by the MLC team
 - wllama by @ngxson (WASM binding for llama.cpp)
-- Dr. Ernesto Lee / LVNG.ai
+- Original Script by Dr. Ernesto Lee / LVNG.ai
+- Updated by Linkmodo